inspircd/docs/docs/server/_dev.md

 !!! note ""
     This page is intended for developers.
 If you're looking information on for how to link servers you should refer to the spanningtree module ([v4 docs](/4/modules/spanningtree), [v3 docs](/3/modules/spanningtree)) page instead.

-!!! warning ""
-    Documentation of the server protocol is still work in progress.
-It may be incomplete or inaccurate.